all-agents-challenge/atac2021/index.markdown

 ### Submitting to ATAC 2021

 Submissions should contain:
-* 1-2 pages of text
+* 1-2 pages of text, including:
-* A short demo video
+* A link to a short demo video
 * A link to code

 Submissions should be submitted via [easychair](https://easychair.org/conferences/?conf=atac2021).